Art in Umbria

 Deruta

-The second stop on our itinerary is the village of Deruta, known for the production of beautiful artistic ceramics.
+The second stop on our itinerary is the village of Deruta, renowned for its beautiful artistic ceramics.

 Read more